toomusa/fair-trade-apparel/README.md

 We propose to incentivize the Final Product Manufacturer to provide transparency and accountability to their upstream supply partners.
 We plan to do this in two ways.

 1. The Good Shepard Certification- This allows them to market their product as “premium” as well as making them attractive to conscientious focused demographics

 2. A special tag issues upon certification that provides detailed info about their products life cycle.
-This includes a 2d scanner that enables the consumer to access the Good Shepard Certification history of their product (transparency) as well as including a blue-tooth accessible strip to track washes and travel(ideal for luxury/ second had markets).
+This includes a 2d scanner that enables the consumer to access the Good Shepard Certification history of their product (transparency) with the camera on their phone.
+The tag can also include a blue-tooth accessible strip to track washes and travel (ideal for luxury/ second-hand markets).